Positive loops and $L^{\infty}$-contact systolic inequalities: Preliminaries

 This is the Hamiltonian of the symplectomorphism $\phi_t : S \Sigma \to S \Sigma$ given by

 Similarly we denote by

 which is the Hamiltonian of the symplectomorphism $\phi_t^{-1}$, cf. Lemma \ref{lem:inverse}. \end{defn}

 Our aim now is to modify the Hamiltonian function $\bar{H}_t$ to a related function $\mathcal{H}_t$ by using a collection of cutoff functions.
 We introduce these functions now.
 In fact, the functions $m$ and $\chi$ defined below won't actually be used until Definition \ref{defn:rab_functions}, but for the purposes of clarity we collect all the cutoff functions into one place here.

-\begin{defn}[The various cutoff functions] Fix a constant $\delta >0$, which later on will be specified precisely.
-The first two functions $m$ and $\beta$ will depend on this constant $\delta$. \begin{enumerate} \item \textbf{The function $m$:} Fix a smooth function $m : \R \to \R$ such that
+For some discussion on their significance we refer to remark \ref{rem:cutoffs}. \begin{defn}[The various cutoff functions] Fix a (small) constant $\delta >0$, which later on will be specified in the proof of Theorem \ref{thm:technical_theorem_about_paths}. \begin{enumerate} \item \textbf{The function $m_\delta$:} Fix a smooth function $m_\delta : (0,\infty) \to \R$ such that